 It doesn’t take much to spruce up these fries.
 The light seasonings compliment the natural sweetness from the potatoes, but if you like a little extra flavor or heat, add a few pinches of garlic powder, paprika, parmesan cheese, or a touch of cayenne to the finished fries.

 You may be wondering: why are we adding cornstarch before baking?
 It just so happens to be the secret to super crispy baked sweet potato fries.
 Tossing the cut fries in olive oil and cornstarch acts as a coating that will adhere to the outside of the potato, crisping it up as it bakes.

-Tips For Preparing The Sweet Potatoes
+Preparing The Sweet Potatoes for Homemade Fries

 These fries won’t be soggy and will cook evenly as long as we follow each step precisely.
 Here’s how I achieve super crispy sweet potato fries:

 - Peel The Potatoes: The potatoes will be able to soak in the oil, cornstarch, and seasonings easily once their skin is removed.

 - Cut The Fries Evenly: Slice the fries into even sizes and widths to allow for even cooking.
 If the fries are all different sizes, they’re more likely to cook inconsistently (meaning burnt or undercooked fries).